Click for homepage

 3 / 3

-Below is the wiring if the first three wheels (I, II and III) of the Enigma KD that was found in the archives of the FRA [2].
-This wiring might be identical to the first three wheels of the Enigma KD used by Mil Amt during WWII, but this is currently uncertain.
-The column marked 'Notch' shows the physical position of each notch on the circumference of the wheel, whilst the next column, marked 'Turnover', shows the letter that is visible through the window at the time of the turnover.
+Below is the wiring if the first three rotors (I, II and III) of the Enigma KD that was found in the archives of the FRA [2].
+This wiring might be identical to the first three rotors of the Enigma KD used by Mil Amt during WWII, but this is currently uncertain.
+The column marked 'Notch' shows the physical position of each notch on the circumference of the rotor, whilst the next column, marked 'Turnover', shows the letter that is visible through the window at the time of the turnover.

 ETW QWERTZUIOASDFGHJKPYXCVBNML